dethe/dungeonnights/_posts/2017-03-28-here-we-go-a-weaseling.markdown

 ---
 layout: post
 title:  "Here We Go A-Weaseling"
-date:   2017-03-14 15:54:55 -0700
+date:   2017-04-09 15:54:55 -0700
 categories: dungeonworld weasels orcs liberation dwarfs baths
 ---
 ![Orc Slaver](http://pre08.deviantart.net/f030/th/pre/i/2015/254/0/6/orc_slaver_by_jaasif-d996z2q.jpg)

-> Rook tried to ride Mija, who scented something and bolted off and haven't been
+> Rook tried to ride Mija, who scented something and bolted off and they haven't been
 > seen since.
 Clovis and Tsafnur are still accompanying Genesa home, if they can
 > find their way out of the tunnels and passageways beneath Skagway.

 As Clovis and Tsafnur led Genesa up through the tunnels, she soon realized that they had no idea how to get back to the surface from the Night Market.
-But they soon came upon someone even more lost than they were, poor Andrew, human cleric of Kirt, had been helping carry something for a stranger, while telling them the Good News of Kirt, when they took their stuff back and headed off a dismal looking side passage, leaving Andrew alone in the dark trying to find his way out without actually touching any of the filthy, slimy walls of the tunnels.
+But they soon came upon someone even more lost than they were, poor Andrew, human cleric of Kirt the Clean, had been helping carry something for a stranger, while telling them the Good News of Kirt, when they took their stuff back and headed off a dismal looking side passage, leaving Andrew alone in the dark trying to find his way out without actually touching any of the filthy, slimy walls of the tunnels.
 He was happy to